Table of Contents

 Personnel Changes and Vacancies

-- CoLead Vacancies: Suggestions for Research Theme CoLead replacements should be submitted via email to Steve Stanley (Project Director) at SStanley@ArkansasEDC.com, Jackson Cothren (Project Science Director) at email@example.com; and copying Hanna Ford (DART Science Project Manager) firstname.lastname@example.org ; please include a short synopsis of their qualifications.
+- CoLead Vacancies: Suggestions for Research Theme CoLead replacements should be submitted via email to the Arkansas EPSCoR Office at firstname.lastname@example.org; Jackson Cothren (Project Science Director) at email@example.com; and copying Hanna Ford (DART Science Project Manager) firstname.lastname@example.org; please include the following for a proposed replacement: 1) NSH-formatted biosketch; 2) NSF-formatted Current and Pending; and 3) a brief statement on how the proposed replacement will serve the project.
 The SSC should review all requests for CoLead replacement and make a recommendation to the AEDC Central Office for approval.
 The AEDC Cental Office will notify the Management Team, SAC, and NSF of the final decision.

-- Sr. Personnel Vacancies: Suggestions for Sr. Personnel replacements should be submitted via email to Steve Stanley (Project Director) at SStanley@ArkansasEDC.com, Jackson Cothren (Project Science Director) at email@example.com; and copying Hanna Ford (DART Science Project Manager) firstname.lastname@example.org; please include a short synopsis of their qualification.
-Requests for Sr. Personnel replacements will have to be reviewed and approved the AEDC Central Office if they are not a direct replacement (same institution and research theme activities).
+- Sr. Personnel Vacancies: Suggestions for Sr. Personnel replacements should be submitted via email to the Arkansas EPSCoR Office at email@example.com; Jackson Cothren (Project Science Director) at firstname.lastname@example.org; and copying Hanna Ford (DART Science Project Manager) email@example.com; please include the following for a proposed replacement: 1) NSH-formatted biosketch; 2) NSF-formatted Current and Pending; and 3) a brief statement on how the proposed replacement will serve the project.
+Requests for Sr. Personnel replacements will be reviewed and approved the AEDC Central Office if they are not a direct replacement (same institution and research theme activities).
 If the replacement is a direct replacement the DART PI and CoPI can approve this replacement.
 The AEDC Cental Office will notify the Management Team, SAC, and NSF of the final decision.

 All faculty are required to submit data to the project’s reporting website, ER Core (dartreporting.org).
 Annual reports are generated using the input provided in ER Core.
 Any information not submitted to ER Core will not be reported to NSF.
 Data collected includes but is not limited to: